 IDNR Canoe Schools/ (ACA) Classes for 2014

-Dates for the 2014 season will be announced December 1st, 2013.
+Dates for the 2014 season are set and room is running out.
 If you are a Naturalist or other group leader and lead groups out on the water and down river, then you need this class.
-This year we are adding a flat-water (lake) only class for scout leaders and other camp leaders who primamrily stay on lakes and ponds.
-The season will include a kayak class and sevral canoe schools.
-Check back December 1st and sign up fast.
+This year we have added a flat-water (lake) only class for scout leaders and other camp/group leaders who primamrily stay on lakes and ponds.
+The season will include a kayak class and several canoe schools.
 Class sizes are always limited and always sell out in advance.
 Contact Todd Robertson.
-2013 paddlingschools (revised).doc 2013 paddlingschools (revised).pdf
+The August 20th/21st Kayak Class is FULL.

 On-Line Paddle Safety Boating Course

 Check out this free resource and improve your safety knowledge when it comes to paddling.
 This course is NASBLA (National Association of State Boating Law Administrators) approved.
 All new paddlers should take this free course and it is a great review for the experienced.
 Register for a free account and get started today!
 Free Paddling Course